Picture-framing glass: Regular (or "Clear")

-Low-iron (or "Extra-Clear," "Water White," etc)
+Low-iron (or "Extra-Clear", "Water White", etc)

-Low-iron, or water white glass, is made using special iron free silica, and is generally only available in 2.0 mm thicknesses for picture framing applications.
-Because low iron glass light absorption can be as low as 0.5%, compared to about 2% for clear glass, the light transmission will be significantly better than clear glass.
-Low iron glass has light transmission of approximately 91.5% and reflection of 8%.
+Low-iron, or water white glass, is made using special iron-free silica, and is generally only available in 2.0 mm thicknesses for picture-framing applications.
+Because low-iron glass light absorption can be as low as 0.5%, compared to about 2% for clear glass, the light transmission will be better than clear glass.
+Low-iron glass has light transmission of approximately 91.5% and reflection of 8%.

 Laminated Glass

-Laminated glass offers shatter-resistance and protection from malicious breakage to art glazing.
-The most commonly used configuration is Glass + Polyvinyl butyral (PVB) Foil + Glass.
-Some variations of foils and glass thicknesses can offer shatter and breakage-resistance or even bullet-resistance.
+Laminated glass offers shatter resistance and protection from malicious breakage.
+The most commonly used configuration is polyvinyl butyral (PVB) foil sandwiched between two layers of glass.
+Some variations of foils and glass thicknesses can offer shatter and breakage resistance or even bullet resistance.
 The absorption of laminated glass depends on the glass substrates and foils used in the laminating process.
 Reflection of laminated glass is similar to monolithic glass, unless surface treatments are applied to reduce reflection.

 Acrylic

 Some types of acrylic glass can have the high light transmission and optical quality of glass.
-Acrylic is also light weight, compared to glass, and is shatter-resistant, making acrylic an attractive choice for framing large, oversized works of art.
-In general, acrylic sheet scratches easily and retains a static charge, which can be problematic when framing pastels or charcoals.
-Some manufacturers, add dyes to acrylic glass to filter the UV light transmittance, and its surface can also be treated with both anti-static and anti-reflective coatings.
+Acrylic is also lightweight, compared to glass, and is shatter-resistant, making acrylic an attractive choice for framing large, oversized works of art.
+In general, acrylic sheets scratch easily and retain a static charge, which can be problematic when framing pastels or charcoals.
+Some manufacturers add dyes to acrylic glass to filter the UV light transmittance, and its surface can also be treated with both anti-static and anti-reflective coatings.

-Glass Surface Treatments and Coatings
+Glass surface treatments and coatings

 Due to the change in the refractive index, as a light beam travels from air (refractive index of about 1) into glass or acrylic (refractive index of about 1.5) and then back into air, these transitions cause part of the light to be reflected.
-While "anti-glare" (a.k.a. "non-glare" or matte finish) glass treatments focus on scattering the light, "anti-reflective" coatings actually reduce the amount of light, which is reflected from each glazing surface, which has the benefit of increasing the amount of light transmitted through the glazing.
+While "anti-glare" (a.k.a. "non-glare" or matte-finish) glass treatments focus on scattering the light, "anti-reflective" coatings actually reduce the amount of light that is reflected from each glazing surface, which has the benefit of increasing the amount of light transmitted through the glazing.

-Matte (Etched, "Non-Glare," or "Anti-Glare")
+Matte (etched, non-glare, or anti-glare)

 The main purpose of matte glass is to transform the specular reflection into reflection haze.
-So-called "scattering" of the reflected light renders reflected images blurry, so that distinct reflected shapes and sources of light do not distract from the art viewing experience.
+Scattering of the reflected light renders reflected images blurry, so that distinct reflected shapes and sources of light do not distract from the art-viewing experience.
 Scattering the light does not reduce the reflection or absorption, which remain at the level of the glass substrate.
-There are several ways of making the glass surface matte – from pressing the pattern when the glass is still soft to fine etching of the glass surface by acid.
+There are several ways of making the glass surface matte, from pressing the pattern when the glass is still soft to fine etching of the glass surface by acid.
 The quality of matte glass is usually determined by its gloss factor or haze factor.